 - 1.2 The City shall NOT reimburse personal expenses, including but not limited to: - a.
 The personal portion of any trip; - b.
 Political or charitable contributions or events; - c.
 Family expenses, including a partner's expenses when accompanying an Official or Employee on agency-related business, as well as children- or pet-related expenses; - d.
 Entertainment expenses, including theater, movies (either in-room or at the theater), sporting events (including gym, massage and/or golf-related expenses), or other cultural events; - e.
 Non-mileage personal automobile expenses, including repairs, traffic citations, insurance or gasoline; and - f.
-Personal losses incurred while on City business. - 1.3 City Officials and Employees should neither enrich themselves nor be required to use their own funds while traveling on City business. - 1.4 The City Manager or his/her designee must approve all proposed travel out of the San Luis Obispo/ Santa Barbara County area for City Employees.
-References in this policy to out-of-area travel shall mean travel outside the San Luis Obispo/Santa Barbara County area.
+Personal losses incurred while on City business. - g.
+Alcoholic beverages.